dotnet/docs/docs/csharp/programming-guide/classes-and-structs/object-and-collection-initializers.md

  [!code-csharp[csProgGuideLINQ#46](../../../csharp/programming-guide/arrays/codesnippet/CSharp/object-and-collection-initializers_6.cs)]

- Shown in the below example, an object which implements <xref:System.Collections.IEnumerable> containing an `Add` method with multiple parameters allows for collection initializers with multiple elements per item in the list corresponding to the signature of the `Add` method.
+ Shown in the following example, an object which implements <xref:System.Collections.IEnumerable> containing an `Add` method with multiple parameters allows for collection initializers with multiple elements per item in the list corresponding to the signature of the `Add` method.

  [!code-csharp[csProgGuideLINQ#84](../../../csharp/programming-guide/arrays/codesnippet/CSharp/object-and-collection-initializers_7.cs)]